yanhui09/laca/README.md

 mamba env create -n kamp -f kampenv.yml
 ```
 2. Install `Kamp` with `pip`

-We suggest installing `Kamp` in the above `conda` environment
+To avoid inconsistency, we suggest installing `Kamp` in the above `conda` environment
 ```
 conda activate kamp
 pip install --editable .
 ```

-At this moment, `Kamp` uses a compiled but tailored `guppy` for demultiplexing the barcodes sets in our lab.
+At this moment, `Kamp` uses a compiled but tailored `guppy` for barcode demultiplexing (in our lab).<br>
 **Remember to revise the config file in `guppy` if new barcodes are introduced.**

 # Example
 ```
-conda activate kamp                                  # activate required environment kamp init -f /path/to/fastqs -d /path/to/database    # init config file kamp run all                                         # start analysis
+conda activate kamp                                  # activate required environment kamp init -f /path/to/fastqs -d /path/to/database    # init config file and check kamp run all                                         # start analysis
 ```